-A negative human papillomavirus (HPV) test or Pap smear result does not preclude the presence of carcinoma or intraepithelial lesion; false-negative rates of the Pap test range from 15% to 30%; the false-negative rate of the HPV test (Digene, Hybrid Capture II) is 1.1% to 7.5%.(1,4)
+The Pap test is a screening test for cervical cancer with inherent false-negative results.
+A negative human papillomavirus (HPV) test or Pap smear result does not preclude the presence of carcinoma or intraepithelial lesion.
+The false-negative rates of the Pap test range from 15% to 30%.

-This test is not recommended for patients less than 30 years of age due to the transient nature of the HPV virus in younger patients; 83343 ThinPrep Diagnostic with Human Papillomavirus (HPV) Reflex is available for women under the age of 30 with pap tests diagnosed as ASCUS.
+Due to the transient nature of the HPV virus in younger patients, this test is not recommended for patients <30 years of age; 83343 / ThinPrep Diagnostic with Human Papillomavirus (HPV) Reflex is available for women under the age of 30 with abnormal pap results.

 1. Lorincz AT, Richart RM: Human papillomavirus DNA testing as an adjunct to cytology in cervical screening programs.
 Arch Pathol Lab Med 2003 August;127(8):959-968